Olympia Leisure Centre (1974)

 The Olympia Leisure Centre was a swimming pool in Dundee.

 History

 The facility was built on an infilled dock.

 The facility opened on 15 July 1974.
 The facility reopened on 28 August 1991 as the Olympia.
 Operation of the pool transferred from Dundee City Council to Dundee Leisure, a charitable trust, in 2006.

 The facility closed in 2013, having been replaced with the new Olympia Leisure Centre, and was subsequently demolished.
 The V&A Dundee was built where the pool stood previously.
 In 2021, a mural was created by Cobalt Collective outside the V&A depicting the pool.

 Facilities

+Water slides were added to the original pool in 1987.

 Following the 1991 refurbishment, the Centre had four pools.
 The main pool area had a "beach" entrance where it gradually approached zero depth and also included wave machines, a rapid river, whirlpool, and a hot tub.
 There was also a diving pool, children's pool, and a 25-metre training pool.